5 arrested in NC after dollar store raided during Florence

 NEWS ALERT - Moments ago officers arrested five individuals who broke in and looted the Dollar General at 5th & Dawson Streets.
 Charges are pending and those details will be released as they become available.— Wilmington Police (@WilmingtonPD) September 15, 2018

-Around 6:40 p.m., police were dispatched in response to another looting incident at the Dollar General on Dawson Street.
+Around 6:40 p.m., police were dispatched in response to another theft incident at the Dollar General on Dawson Street.

 Officials say five people were charged in connection with that robbery.